Hotmoka/hotmoka/tutorial/Takamaka.md

 `takamaka_base.jar` is needed as dependency of the others.
 `family.jar` is the second example of this tutorial, where a class `Person` extends `Storage` correctly.
-Instead, `family_wrong.jar` contains a wrong version of that examples, where there are three errors:
+Instead, `family_wrong.jar` contains a wrong version of that example, where there are three errors:

 ```java
 package takamaka.tests.family;